apache/accumulo-examples/docs/sample.md

 written to Accumulo.
 This means if the sample configuration is changed, that data written previously is partitioned using a different criteria.
 Accumulo will detect this situation and fail sample scans.
-The commands below show this failure and fixiing the problem with a compaction.
+The commands below show this failure and fixing the problem with a compaction.

     root@instance examples.sampex> config -t examples.sampex -s table.sampler.opt.modulus=2
     root@instance examples.sampex> scan --sample